emranxec/KeepLearning/README.md

 - _void setTimeout(int seconds)_ it sets a transaction timeout for any transaction started by a subsequent call to begin on this instance.
 - _boolean isAlive()_ checks if the transaction is still alive.
 - _void registerSynchronization(Synchronization s)_ registers a user synchronization callback for this transaction.
-- _boolean wasCommited()_ checks if the transaction is commited successfully.
+- _boolean wasCommitted()_ checks if the transaction is committed successfully.
-- _boolean wasRolledBack()_ checks if the transaction is rolledback successfully.
+- _boolean wasRolledBack()_ checks if the transaction is rollback successfully.
 ----
 ## Q. what are RESTFUL annotations?
 #### JAX-RS Annotations